 - 20 drops bergamot and 10 drops cedarwood

 If you don’t have time or desire to learn how to make wool dryer balls, that’s OK.
-You can check out MyGreenFills Dryer Angels which provide many of the same natural benefits or get some pre-made from Thrive Market, one of our favorite natural living products shop.
+You can check out MyGreenFills Dryer Angels which provide many of the same natural benefits (See all the reasons we love MyGreenFills) or get some pre-made from Thrive Market, one of our favorite natural living products shop.

 Become a Natural Living Guru!
 To enjoy an abundant (healthy) life, we have found that living a life free of harmful chemicals is crucial for physical, mental, emotional and especially spiritual wellbeing.
 However, most people don't know where to start.
 So, to help you on your journey, we have created a 5-Part Video Home Tour that shows you exactly how we have detoxed our home (and life!).
 As part of our Natural Living Family, we want to give you an opportunity to watch it for FREE!
 All you need to do is reserve your spot by clicking HERE.
 We'll see you there!